brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 \end{align}
 $$

-The joint probability of the latent and observed variables is:
+In this case, the joint probability of the latent and observed variables  for a sample of size $n$ is:

 $$
 p (\mu, c, x) = p(\mu) p(c,x) = p(\mu) \, \prod_{i=1}^n p(c_i) p(x_i \mid c_i, \mu)
 \label{eq_7_source}
 $$

-for the sample size $n$.
 Here we applied again the probability chain rule.
 The latent variables are $z=\{\mu, c\}$, holding the $K$-class means and the $n$-point class assigments.
 The evidence is:

 $$
 \begin{align*}